 In addition to the extensive library and computer resources of the university, certain special resources provide support for work in communication.
-Chief among them is the Belo Center for New Media (BMC), which opened in summer 2012.
-The BMC is a 5-level 120,000 square-foot facility that weds cutting-edge technology with innovative teaching and research methods.
-The Belo Center is home to the KUT Public Broadcast Center, the School of Journalism and Media, the Stan Richards School of Advertising & Public Relations, and the Moody College of Communication Dean’s Office.
-The Belo Center houses a multitude of instructional, research, and meeting spaces including a 300-seat auditorium, a 120-seat lecture hall, and an executive briefing facility, as well as a theatrical-grade 75-seat presentation room.
+Chief among them is the G. B. Dealey Center for New Media (DMC), which opened in summer 2012.
+The DMC is a 5-level 120,000 square-foot facility that weds cutting-edge technology with innovative teaching and research methods.
+The G. B. Dealey Center is home to the KUT Public Broadcast Center, the School of Journalism and Media, the Stan Richards School of Advertising & Public Relations, and the Moody College of Communication Dean’s Office.
+The G. B. Dealey Center houses a multitude of instructional, research, and meeting spaces including a 300-seat auditorium, a 120-seat lecture hall, an executive briefing facility, and a theatrical-grade 75-seat presentation room.
 The KUT Public Broadcast center is housed in a two-story, 20,000 square-foot wing which includes a 72-seat, glass-walled performance studio that incorporates the community into some of KUT’s 300 annual in-studio performances.

 Financial Assistance Available through the College

 The Moody College of Communication and each academic unit have a large number of scholarships that are awarded annually.
-Students interested in receiving one of these scholarships should apply online early in the spring semester for scholarships to be awarded the following academic year.
 More information about college scholarships is available on the Moody College's website, and from the Student Advising Office.

 The Student Advising Office, in collaboration with the academic departments, oversees all advising in the college.
-To allow in-depth advising on specific programs of study, courses, and career choices in the major, each student is assigned an adviser.
-Students should meet with their advisers to select courses appropriate to the degree and to ensure that all degree requirements are met.
-In addition, students should consult their advisers for assistance in preparing for graduation.
+To allow in-depth advising on specific programs of study and courses in the major, each student is assigned an advisor.
+Students should meet with their advisors to select courses appropriate to the degree and to ensure that all degree requirements are met.
+In addition, students should consult their advisors for assistance in preparing for graduation.

 Moody College Career Center provides a variety of career development and job/internship search assistance programs for students and alumni.
 The University makes no promise to secure employment for each graduate.